MonetReid/SD_PT_LectureNotes/Unit_4/Forms/notes.md

+# Built-in / Inheritance Events
+These are events are tied/ a part of elements within our HTML:
+    - Forms
+    - Buttons
+    - a / anchor tags

 # Forms
 - ```<form>``` groups input fields together
 - ```onsubmit``` will gather data within the input fields and pass it on.